Understanding Days Sales Outstanding & Its Role in Optimizing A/R

 What Does a High DSO and a Low DSO Mean?

-As a business, you can understand your cash conversion cycle better if you learn the significant differences between a high and a low DSO.
-In fact, with this, you can find out more about the effectiveness of your accounts receivable processes, particularly credit and collections.
-Most businesses can improve DSO based on these two factors.
-Plus, you can significantly improve your cash flow by reducing DSO.
+As a business, you can understand your cash conversion cycle better by learning the differences between a high and a low DSO.
+In fact, with this understanding, you can find out more about the effectiveness of your accounts receivable processes, particularly credit and collections.
+Additionally, you can significantly improve your cash flow by reducing DSO.

 What is a High DSO?